Graduate Admissions and Graduate Studies

 University Right to Select Students

 The University reserves the right to select its students and deny admission to the University or any of its programs.
 The University, in its sole discretion, determines admissions based on an applicant’s suitability for graduate study, evidenced by application materials submitted and the department’s mission, goals, resources, and areas of faculty scholarship.
 Admission to graduate programs is selective and more people apply than can be accepted.
 Meeting minimum University or department requirements for admission does not ensure acceptance into a graduate program.
 The University graduate admissions process is conducted in compliance with its Nondiscrimination Policy (see the Regulations and Procedures section of this Bulletin for the complete policy).

 Importance of Filing Complete, Accurate, and Authentic Application Documents

 The University and its programs have the right to verify all information and documents submitted in and with the application.
-Applicants must supply complete and accurate information on all application materials for admission, residence questionnaire or residency reclassification request, and financial aid forms.
+Applicants must supply complete and accurate information on all application materials for admission, residency questionnaire or residency reclassification request, and financial aid forms.
 Failure to file complete, accurate, and authentic application documents may result in denial of admission, cancellation of academic credit, suspension, or expulsion (Section 41301, Article 1.1, Title 5, California Code of Regulations).

 Official Transcript Requirement